Yuzhe17/Disaster-responses-system-development/README.md

 ### Dependencies

-In order to use the project, you need the following python packages:
+n order to use the project, you need the following python packages:
 1. numpy, pandas
 2. sklearn, nltk
 3. SQLAlchemy